-Right now, there are currently a number of discounted 4K TVs to choose from, spanning a wide variety of prices, size configurations, and feature sets.
-Whether you want a secondary TV for the bedroom or a high-end OLED that’s built for a cinema-like experience, we’ve picked out the best TV deals across four common categories.
+Right now, there are a number of discounted 4K TVs to choose from, spanning a wide variety of prices, size configurations, and feature sets.
+Whether you want a secondary TV for the bedroom or a high-end OLED that’s built for a cinema-like experience, we’ve picked out the best TV deals across some common categories.

 The best 4K TV deals for most people

 The Hisense U8H is a great value for a moderately priced Mini LED.
 The 4K TV can render some impressive peak levels of brightness and offers up to 120Hz for your gaming needs; it also supports HDMI 2.1 on two of its four ports.
 Plus, it supports Google TV.
 All of this originally started at $1,099.99, but the 65-inch Hisense U8H is selling for $897.99 (around $50 off) at Amazon.

 While we haven’t officially reviewed the Hisense U8H, our own TV reviewer, Chris Welch, liked it enough to buy one for himself, and if that’s not a real recommendation, I don’t know what is.

 The TCL Q7 sports an LED panel that offers a native 120Hz refresh rate, with four HDMI ports (two of which are HDMI 2.1, while a third supports eARC).
 It normally starts at $749.99 for a 55-inch panel and goes up to $2,199.99 for an 85-incher.
 As for the QM8, it offers a searingly bright Mini LED panel that can reach a peak of 2,000 nits and a built-in subwoofer with a height-adjustable stand, with a native refresh rate and HDMI port setup that matches the Q7.
 The QM8 starts at $1,699.99 for a 65-inch model and climbs to a ridiculous $11,999.99 for a wall-covering 98-inch panel.